 This is called the Feed-in Tariff (FIT) and is funded by all citizens in their energy bills.
 As you can imagine, this has encouraged quite a few Britons to install solar panels on their roofs in the hopes to make some money in the long term - hopes that are usually met, between the FIT and the money that they save every month on energy bills.
 In the webpage there is plenty of information on this matter, including the very interesting fact that if your house is more energy-efficient, you will get an even higher amount of money every month out of the FIT.

 However, solar panels, as you can see, are quite expensive.
 Some people decide to take a loan or even remortgage their houses in order to afford them, but then they have to deal with the interests generated by these financial schemes.
 Is there, then, another option for saving money and even make revenue without paying upfront?

 Yes, you hear right.
 There are companies offering to install free solar panels on your roof.
 How is that possible and how does that make sense?

 This isn’t an act of charity, as we hope you have imagined.
 Some companies offer a very interesting scheme in which they lease your roof for around 20-25 years and install solar panels there.
-As they are leasing your rooftop and installing the panles, they’re technically theirs, so they get the benefits of the FIT instead of you.
+As they are leasing your rooftop and installing the panels, they’re technically theirs, so they get the benefits of the FIT instead of you.
 However, this has some advantages for you: you receive a portion of the FIT as a compensation for the lease, and you get to use the energy generated by these solar panels for free.
-If you are interested about this possibility, we suggest that you check this article on , that compares both options quite throughly.
+If you are interested in this possibility, we suggest that you check this article on , which compares both options quite thoroughly.